 Along with Sunil, he was the first of the boys David helped, and therefore where the shuktara story began in 1999.
 He came to us when he was about 16, and his behaviour was so challenging that no one else would work with him and he had nowhere to go.

 As the home he was in previously didn’t provide anything more than food, and most of the time Anna was there he was either locked in a cupboard or was being beaten by the guards, he had never held a pen or pencil before.
-However we enrolled him in the adult training programme at the Indian Institute of Cerebral Palsy, and he soon experienced being part of a team in the bakery section of their Adult Training Unit.
-He also asks to draw from time to time, and we love the portraits he creates.
+We enrolled him in the adult training programme at the Indian Institute of Cerebral Palsy, and he soon experienced being part of a team in the bakery section of their Adult Training Unit.
+He also asked to draw from time to time, and we love the portraits he created.

-Anna’s safety lies in his space on the ground floor of the shuktara boys house, and he rarely moves from there apart from going to the bathroom.
-He sometimes cleans the floors of the ground floor of the house, if he wants to.
-But he will do it in his own time and not when people ask him to.
-He loves watching TV and listening to music on the radio.
+Anna’s safe place was in his space on the ground floor of the shuktara boys house, and he rarely moved from there apart from going to the bathroom.
+He sometimes cleaned the floors of the ground floor of the house, if he wanted to.
+But he would do it in his own time and not when people asked him to.
+He loved watching TV and listening to music on the radio.

 We know that Anna needs safety and security for him to feel at peace.
 In one swift moment that peace can be shattered by a thought, a word or an action by somebody around him.
 I see his deep pain and it makes me so happy that we have been able to help him.”

 For the 19 years Anna lived at shuktara he had the best life he could have possibly had in India.
 The shuktara boys home is now called Anna Bari in his memory.